 Sofia’s debut album Blue Moon was released in 2005 to much critical acclaim followed by Street of Dreams in 2007 which features a duet with indie pop icon Bernard Butler from British band Suede, released on her then newly formed record label Makaki Music.
 Continuing a steady pace of releasing albums Sofia released her album Jonestown, named after the tragic 1978 event in Jonestown, Gyuana, 2008, and was the first Swedish female artist to play the Lollapalooza festival in Chicago, that same year.

-Sofia who toured the US several times from her first success at the Lollapalooza festival in 2008 has been invited to officially showcase at SxSW 3 years as well as to The Folk Alliance International Conference in 2012, is now on a two year tour of the US promoting her 5th release The Owls Are Not What They Seem.
-She’s been noted in media all over the US for her impeccable live performances and captivating stage presence, and recently released her first Daytrotter session.
+Sofia who toured the US several times from her first success at the Lollapalooza festival in 2008 has been invited to officially showcase at SxSW 3 years as well as to The Folk Alliance International Conference in 2012, completed a 16 month long tour of the US promoting her 5th release The Owls Are Not What They Seem.
+The tour took her through 37 states and she did over 250 concerts.
+She’s been noted in media all over the the world for her impeccable live performances and captivating stage presence.
+In October 2013 she released her album Drivin’ & Dreaming LIVE an album with live recordings from her U.S tour.

 The Owls Are Not What They Seem (2012)